theusaf/kahoot-api-docs/docs/websites.md

 A Kahoot! botting website for joining and winning games with a simple, feature-packed UI.
 Made by [Charley Wright](https://github.com/charleywright/Kahoot-rocks-old).
 You can search for quizzes and quickly select the quiz you are playing.

 - ### [kahoot-bot.herokuapp.com](http://kahoot-bot.herokuapp.com/)
 A Kahoot! botting website for joining and answering games.
 Has a really bad UI, but it works.
+Does not support team mode.

 The following sites do not appear to be working:
 - ~kahootsmasher.club~ (Not working, likely blocked by Kahoot!)